mickem/nscp-docs/reference/check/CheckEventLog.rst

     | warn_list       A list of all items which matched the warning criteria
     | crit_list       A list of all items which matched the critical criteria
     | problem_list    A list of all items which matched either the critical or the warning criteria
+    | detail_list     A special list with critical, then warning and fainally ok
     | status          The returned status (OK/WARN/CRIT/UNKNOWN)
     | ============== ===============================================================================